-The ADC10D1000/1500 is available with a selectable higher or lower LVDS output differential voltage.
-This parameter is $V{OD}$ and may be found in Converter Electrical Characteristics - Digital Control and Output Pin Characteristics.
-The desired voltage may be selected via the OVS Bit (Addr: 0h, Bit 13); see Register Definitions for more information.
+The ADC12D1000/1600 is available with a selectable higher or lower LVDS output differential voltage.
+This parameter is VOD and may be found in Converter Electrical Characteristics Digital Control and Output Pin Characteristics.
+The desired voltage may be selected via the OVS Bit (Addr.
+0h, Bit 13).
+For many applications, in which the LVDS outputs are very close to an FPGA on the same board, for example, the lower setting is sufficient for good performance; this will also reduce the possibility for EMI from the LVDS outputs to other signals on the board.
+See Register Definitions for more information.